MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description
   Allows you to set the time period, in milliseconds, over which users are notified that Microsoft Edge must be relaunched to apply a pending update.

 Over this time period, the user will be repeatedly informed of the need for an update.
+In Microsoft Edge the app menu changes to indicate that a relaunch is needed once one third of the notification period passes.
+This notification changes color once two thirds of the notification period passes, and again once the full notification period has passed.
+The additional notifications enabled by the [RelaunchNotification](#relaunchnotification) policy follow this same schedule.

 If not set, the default period of 604800000 milliseconds (one week) is used.